Case Against Top Kerala BJP Leader Caught On Camera With Sabarimala Boast

 The police in Kozhikode, Kerala, registered the case against Mr Pillai based on the complaint made by a social activist.

-Mr Pillai who is spearheading his party's protests against allowing women of all ages to Sabarimala was heard saying in video leaked to the media last week that the agitations were a "golden opportunity" for the BJP in Kerala.
-The party has a lone legislator in the 140-member Kerala Assembly.
+Mr Pillai, who is spearheading his party's protests against allowing women of all ages to Sabarimala, was heard saying on video - leaked to the media last week - that the agitations were a "golden opportunity" for the BJP in Kerala.
+The party has only one legislator in the 140-member Kerala Assembly.

-He was also heard saying he reassured the head priest of the temple that in a contempt case, he would not be alone; thousands of devotees will be with.
+He was also heard saying he reassured the head priest of the temple that in a contempt case, he would not be alone; thousands of devotees will be with him.

 Though the BJP leader did not deny it, the priest said he never had such a discussion with Mr Pillai.